deepfuriya/deepfuriya/README.md

 <h2 align="left">Hi there, I'm Deep Furiya 👋</h2>
 <p align="left">I'm a Graduate Student in Computer Science at the <strong><a href="www.charlotte.edu">University of North Carolina at Charlotte</a></strong>.
-While I have experience with web programming, I am currently learning mobile application development.</p>
+While I have experience with web programming, I am currently a Graduate Teaching Assistant for Mobile Application Aevelopment.</p>

 - 🌱 I’m currently learning **React**